nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * `FLAG` input should either be true or false.
 * `True` or `False` is not case-sensitive.

+### Sorting all persons : `sort`

+Sorts clients such that flagged clients are displayed before unflagged clients.
+Clients are then sorted by previous date met, clients who have not met in a long time will be displayed first.

+Format: `sort`

 ### Editing a person : `edit`